World Confederation of Teachers

 The World Confederation of Teachers (WCT) was a global union federation bringing together unions representing teachers.

 The federation originated in 1963, when the International Federation of Employees in Public Service (INFEDOP), an affiliate of what became the World Confederation of Labour (WCL), established a section for teachers, the International Trade Union Council of Teachers.
 In 1970, it became the "World Confederation of Teachers", and in 1973, it became independent of INFEDOP, affiliating directly to the WCL.

 By 1979, the federation claimed an affiliated membership of 1,000,000 workers.
 In 2006, the WCL merged into the new International Trade Union Confederation, and the WCT decided in March 2007 to merge into the Education International.

+Affiliates

+The following unions were affiliated in 1979: